DevOps-Cert/linuxsystemadministration/README.md

 ### apt-mirror
 An alternative idea would be a local apt-mirror repository which will never slow you down in that all files will be local; but, it will take a significant amount of time and space to populate your repository.
 This will take in the ballpark of 129.0 GB heavily depending on configuration (use deb-amd64 to not also download i386).
 ### squid-deb-proxy
 This is the easiest solution, and easiest to maintain and install, it requires no configuration on the client side, and almost or no configuration on the server side.
-However, you really aren't going to learn squid this way so doing this is to be discouraged.
+Therefore, this will be used by default.
 _Install on the server_
 ```
 sudo apt-get install squid-deb-proxy squid-deb-proxy-client;  sudo start squid-deb-proxy